smoeina/Habco-Application/README.md

 # Habco Application

 This is my first PWA project that implemented in **IONIC framework**.
 This application aims at connecting patients, doctors, drugstores and nurses.
-In this project I've designed 31 pages. here I've bring you some pages that implemented:
+In this project I've designed 31 pages. here I bring you some pages that implemented:

 <p align="center">